Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Introduction

-\paragraph{Contributions.} \begin{itemize}[leftmargin=*] \itemsep0em \item We point out that it is possible to mitigate adversarial attacks in the owner-user distribution setting by distributing different copies to different users. \item We observe that the randomness utilized in a typical training process causes variation in parameters and decreases the success rate in replicating adversarial attacks. \item We propose a parameter rewriting method that actively injects different attractors into different models.
-This method is flexible and can be applied together with known defenses.
-Experiments on seven different types of attacks show that the method effectively diminishes the success rate of replicating attacks. \item We conducted a preliminary investigation on the collusion attack.
-Our analysis shows that although the effectiveness of defense decreases gradually as the number of colluders increases, the method is adequate for a reasonably large number of colluders. \end{itemize}
+{\em \bf Contributions:} \begin{enumerate}[leftmargin=*] \item We point out that, in the seller-buyer distribution setting with a large number of buyers, it is possible to readily generate a unique copy for each buyer to mitigate adversarial attacks. \item We propose inducing different adversarial regions in different models by a `parameter rewriting' approach.
+We consider three constructions.
+Two of them are based on attractors (spread spectrum and QIM) while the third (permutation-based) rewrites by randomly binding different classes.
+Experiments on three different attacks show that the proposed method effectively diminishes the success rate of replication attacks among models. \item We conducted a preliminary investigation on the collusion attack.
+Our analysis shows that although the effectiveness of defense decreases gradually as the number of colluders increases, the method is still adequate for a reasonably large number of colluders. \end{enumerate}